istairbn/xlr-xldeploy-plugin/README.md

   * `ci_id` - Fully qualified id from the Infrastructure CI to delete

 + Application Trigger - This triggers a Release whenever a new version of an Application lands in XL Deploy.
+  This uses the "Latest Version" as defined by XL Deploy.
   * `server` - Server to query
   * `username` - Override username
   * `password` - Override password